WebSocket Streaming

 Protocol

 Every frame is a single JSON object on a single line.
-There is no framing format on top of WebSocket binary protocol.
 Parse each message event from your client as JSON.
+Frames carry a type discriminator:

 {